About the Journal

 3. Self-Plagiarism: When an author reuses complete or portions of their pre-published research, then it is known as self-plagiarism.
 Complete self-plagiarism is a case when an author republishes their own previously published work in a new journal.

-If plagiarism is detected by the editorial board member, reviewer, editor etc., in any stage of article process- before or after acceptance, during editing or at a page proof stage.
-We will alert the same to the author(s) and will ask them to rewrite the content or to cite the references from where the content has been taken.
-If more than 20% of the paper is plagiarized- the article may be rejected and the same is notified to the author.
+If plagiarism is detected by the editorial board member, reviewer, editor etc., in any stage of article process- before or after acceptance, during editing or at a page proof stage, we will alert to the author(s) and will ask them to rewrite the content or to cite the references from where the content has been taken.

 If plagiarism is detected after publication, the Journals will conduct an investigation.
 If plagiarism is found, the competent authority of the CMHP Journal will contact the author's institute and funding agencies.
 The paper containing the plagiarism will be marked on each page of the PDF.
 Depending on the extent of the plagiarism, the paper may also be formally retracted.